University of Waikato Vs Memorial University of Newfoundland: Compare Fees, Placement, Reviews

 The availability and connectivity for part-time jobs are unsatisfactory.

-Tips: I had lots of cultural shocks, mostly all good.
+Tips: I had lots of cultural shocks mostly all good.
 I received a scholarship of 7500 NZD, which was through my agent.
 I would suggest thoroughly researching immigration, especially when applying with an agent.
 I would also suggest paying the full course fee and getting all living expenses transferred for the entire duration.
-Overall, I am very satisfied with my decision.
+I am very satisfied with my decision.

-Likes (Indian Food): So, I'm not a big fan of Indian food.
+Likes (Indian Food): So I'm not a big fan of Indian food.
 There are many restaurants offering it, but the taste is quite different, often sweeter.
-However, the food can be customised.
-The pricing is high, so I prefer cooking for myself.
+However the food can be customised.
+The pricing is high so I prefer cooking for myself.
 But fast food joints like McDonald's and Domino's are cheaper.

-Dislikes (Part time work): The availability and connectivity for part-time jobs are unsatisfactory.
-While some courses include internships, mine does not.
-Consequently, job searching is difficult, as the market is saturated.
-The university offers many volunteer opportunities, but I received little to no support in securing a part-time position, although they do assist with CVs and interview preparation.
+Dislikes (Part time work): The availability and connectivity for part time jobs are unsatisfactory.
+While some courses include internships mine does not.
+Consequently job searching is difficult as the market is saturated.
+The university offers many volunteer opportunities but I received little to no support in securing a part time position although they do assist with CVs and interview preparation.

 A